aqqkad/openwrt-tailscale/README_en.md

    - Places the `tailscaled` binary in `/usr/bin`, creating a symbolic link using `ln -sv tailscaled tailscale`.
 Only **7MB** of storage is required to run Tailscale.
 Although the minimum space requirement is **7MB**, we recommend having at least **20MB** for a stable persistent installation.

 2. **Temporary Installation**
    - Places the `tailscaled` binary in `/tmp`, creating a symbolic link as above.
 Since it is stored in the `/tmp` directory, this method **uses device RAM**.
-Upon reboot, the script will automatically re-download Tailscale.-将‘ tailscaled ’二进制文件放在‘ /tmp ’中，创建一个符号链接，如上所述。由于它存储在“/tmp”目录中，因此该方法**使用设备RAM**。重新启动后，脚本将自动重新下载Tailscale。
+Upon reboot, the script will automatically re-download Tailscale.

 ---

-## 🙏 Special Thanks   ##🙏特别感谢
+## 🙏 Special Thanks

 | Project | Contribution |
 |---------|-------------|